HubSpot/general-store/README.md

 ## Dispatcher Interface

-At HubSpot we use the [Facebook Dispatcher](https://github.com/facebook/flux), but any object that conforms to the following interface should work just fine.
+At HubSpot we use the [Facebook Dispatcher](https://github.com/facebook/flux), but any object that conforms to the same interface (i.e. has register and unregister methods) should work just fine.

 ```javascript
 type DispatcherPayload = {